Oncology-Pathology Working Group

-If you are interested in working with and becoming a member of the OPWG, please complete the OPWG Membership Application Form and submit to email@example.com.
+If you are interested in working with and becoming a member of the OPWG, please complete the OPWG Membership Application Form by clicking HERE and submit to email@example.com.
 Active membership in VCS, ACVP or other international equivalent (e.g. ESVONC, ECVP) is required for OPWG membership eligibility.
 Active membership in AAVLD or ASVCP also meets OPWG membership eligibility for current residents.

 - For general information or inquiries please contact firstname.lastname@example.org.

 - For more specific inquires or if interested in chairing or co-chairing a subgroup, please contact us at email@example.com

 - If you are interested in actively working on one of the subgroups listed above, please email firstname.lastname@example.org and provide the name of the subgroup you are interested in working with.